xDmv/tic_tac_toe/Readme.md

-## This project for demonstration my experians in the React.js
+## This project is to demonstrate my experiments in React.js
 ### This example game Tic Tac Toe.